 Classical RHETORICAL ARGUMENTATION

-1. The rhetorical address
+1. The Rhetorical Address

-The rhetorical address corresponds to the discourse in its traditional sense, that is, “that which, in public, treats a subject with a certain method, and a certain length” (Littré, [Discourse]); a discourse is a “formal, ordered and usually extended expression of thought on a subject.”
+The rhetorical address corresponds to the traditional definition of discourse, that is, “that which, in public, treats a subject with a certain method, and a certain length” (Littré, [Discourse]).
+A discourse is a “formal, ordered and usually extended expression of thought on a subject.”
 (W., Discourse).
-This concept of discourse has nothing to do with the concept of discourse as defined by Foucault (1969, 1971) or Pêcheux (Maldidier, 1990).
-Moreover, this meaning of discourse does not appear among the six meanings considered by Maingueneau in his founding presentation of “French discourse analysis” (1976, pp. 11-12).

-2. The rhetorical catechism
+2. The Rhetorical Catechism

 – A five-step production process, invention, disposition, speech, memory, pronunciation.